 - Creating an exception to breach notification obligations where exposure of private information occurs as the result of an inadvertent disclosure by a person authorized to access the private information and where a business reasonably determines the exposure poses no risk of financial or emotional harm to the affected persons.
 While this creates a new exception, addition of considering the risk of emotional harm will limit the application of this exception for inadvertent disclosure.

-- Exempting additional notification obligations where the notifying organization has also made notification pursuant to the Health Insurance Portability and Accountability Act (HIPAA).
-However, notice must still be made to several NY state agencies.
+- Exempting additional notification obligations where the notifying organization has also made notification pursuant to the HIPAA.
+However, notice must still be made to several New York state agencies.

-- Requiring HIPAA covered entities to report to the NY attorney general any breach of PHI reported to OCR
+- Requiring HIPAA covered entities to report to the New York attorney general any breach of PHI reported to OCR

-Healthcare organizations and any entity that maintains private information of New York residents, including employee and applicant data, should carefully review their cybersecurity policies and procedures and make any necessary adjustments to their incident response plans in the event of a data breach.
-HIPAA covered entities should be prepared to report breaches to the NY Attorney General.
-Additionally, companies should ensure that their information security programs comply with the HIPAA Security Rule if applicable, or the SHIELD Act’s required data security safeguards.
+Health care organizations and any entity that maintains private information of New York residents, including employee and applicant data, should carefully review their cybersecurity policies and procedures and make any necessary adjustments to their incident response plans in the event of a data breach.
+HIPAA covered entities should be reporting breaches to the NY Attorney General.
+Additionally, companies should ensure that their information security programs comply with the HIPAA Security Rule if applicable, or the New York SHIELD Act’s required data security safeguards.

-- Download our “Consider This…”white paper, “NY SHIELD ACT: Where Do I Begin” for a full summary of NY SHIELD requirements.
+- Download our “Consider This…”white paper, “NY SHIELD ACT: Where Do I Begin?” for a full summary of New York SHIELD Act requirements.

-- Develop and/or test incident response plans to verify that your organization can correctly respond to a breach that includes a NY resident’s personal information.
+- Develop and/or test incident response plans to verify that your organization can correctly respond to a breach that includes a New York residents’ personal information.

-- Assess your overall privacy program against the HIPAA Privacy Rule and ensure that your policies and procedures comply with the NY SHIELD Act.
+- Assess your overall privacy program against the HIPAA Privacy Rule and ensure that your policies and procedures comply with the New York SHIELD Act.

-- Utilize our privacy team’s expertise for short-term or long-term privacy projects such as updating existing policies and procedures to comply with the NY SHIELD Act.
+- Utilize our privacy team’s expertise for short-term or long-term privacy projects such as updating existing policies and procedures to comply with the New York Shield Act.

-- Reevaluate your last risk assessment by conducting a new one to identify what is in place to protect NY residents’ personal information.
+- Reevaluate your last risk assessment by conducting a new one to identify what is in place to protect New York residents’ personal information.